 Compliance with the Clean Water Act (CWA): DoD installations within the District do not hold their own MS4 Permits.
-Installations are located within the combined sewer system (CSS) that is covered by the Blue Plains Advanced Wasterwater Treatment Plant permit, located within the MS4 drainage area and covered by the District's MS4 permit, or are located outside of the CSS and MS4 areas and drain directly to District waterways, or a combination of the above.
+Installations are located within the combined sewer system (CSS) that is covered by the Blue Plains permit, located within the MS4 drainage area and covered by the District's MS4 permit, or are located outside of the CSS and MS4 areas and drain directly to District waterways, or a combination of the above.

 Installations within the MS4 Boundary: As EPA administers the MS4 permit to the District, all tenants within DC proper pay stormwater fees based on the square footage of their impervious area (similar to any other municipality that collects stormwater fees from citizens, businesses, etc.).
 The payment of stormwater fees directly to the District is in accordance with Section 313(c) of the CWA.
 That section allows Federal entities to pay "reasonable service charges" for stormwater discharge or runoff from Federal property or a Federal facility.
-The fees are used to pay or reimburse the costs associated with any stormwater management program including the full range of programmatic and structural costs attributable to collecting stormwater, reducing pollutants in stormwater, and reducing the volume and rate of stormwater discharge.
-A portion of the revenue collected by the District's stormwater fee is used to implement BMPs, therefore there is an equivalent nutrient and sediment reduction that results from the DoD's contribution.
+The fees are used to pay or reimburse the costs associated with any stormwater management program including the full range of programmatic and structural costs attributable to collecting stormwater, reducing pollutants in stormwater, and reducing the volume and rate of stormwater fee is used to implement BMPs, therefore there is an equivalent nutrient and sediment reduction that results from the DoD's contribution.
 DoD fully supports partnering efforts to evaluate BMP opportunities funded by stormwater fee payments on our installations.